Charles Koch: Political campaigns

 Koch supported his brother's candidacy for vice president on the Libertarian Party ticket in 1980.
 After the bid, Koch told a reporter that conventional politics "tends to be a nasty, corrupting business ...
 I'm interested in advancing libertarian ideas".
-In addition to funding think tanks, Charles and David also support libertarian academics and Koch funds the Charles G. Koch Summer Fellow Program through the Institute for Humane Studies which recruits and mentors young libertarians.
+In addition to funding think tanks, Charles and David supported libertarian academics and Koch funds the Charles G. Koch Summer Fellow Program through the Institute for Humane Studies which recruits and mentors young libertarians.
 Koch also organizes twice yearly meetings of Republican donors.

 Koch supported the Tea Party movement.
 "The way it's grown, the passion, and the intensity, was beyond what I had anticipated," he told an interviewer.
 He funded groups opposed to Barack Obama's administration.

 In 2011, Koch was awarded the William E. Simon Prize for Philanthropic Leadership.
 The award honors "the ideals and principles which guided William E. Simon's giving, including personal responsibility, resourcefulness, volunteerism, scholarship, individual freedom, faith in God, and helping people to help themselves."

 In July 2015 Charles Koch and his brother were praised by President Obama and Anthony Van Jones for their bipartisan efforts to reform the criminal justice system.
 For roughly a decade Koch has been advocating for several reforms within the prison system, including the reduction of recidivist criminals, easing the employment process for rehabilitated persons, and the defense of private property from asset forfeiture.
 Aligning with groups such as the ACLU, the Center for American Progress, Families Against Mandatory Minimums, the Coalition for Public Safety, and the MacArthur Foundation, Koch believes the current system has unfairly targeted low-income and minority communities all while wasting substantial government resources.

 In February 2016, Koch penned an opinion piece in The Washington Post, where he said he agreed with presidential candidate Bernie Sanders about the unfairness of corporate welfare and mass incarceration in the United States.

 In 2020, Koch's Koch Industries donated $2.8 million to Republican Party causes through a political action committee.
 Koch Industries donated $221,000 to Democratic Party causes.

 On November 13, 2020, reports in several media published statements made during an interview with The Wall Street Journal by Koch about his regret that he had contributed significantly to the development of hyper-partisanship in the United States.
 Koch added that he intended to work with Democrats, moderate Republicans, and liberals to facilitate bipartisanship.